 USE OF TECHNOLOGY and DIGITAL MEDIA.
 This group urged the formation of a Cultural Heritage Resource Defense Council (with plans to do so) centered on ethics and equity to host critical conversations, advocate for shared action, and work within and across other spaces of acts of reparation, restitution, and decolonization

 DECOLONIZING HERITAGE.
-Here we were asked to resist colonial racial taxonomies and hierarchies, to re-center Africa and Asia, and to consider local knowledge as evidence as we address contested histories and seek and form oral, ethnographic, and historic archives.
+Here we were asked to resist colonial racial taxonomies and hierarchies, to re-center Africa and Asia, and to consider local knowledge as evidence as we address contested histories and seek and form oral, indigenous, and historic archives.

 YOUTH ENGAGEMENT.
 This group recognized the need to create spaces for dialogue and creativity and to use cultural heritage as a dynamic process for the participation and inclusion of the youth.